muratk5n/thirdwave/en/README.md

 Current installed bat capacity is enough for only 0.05 percent of the global demand.
 Double it, triple it, still won't make a dent.
-Mine all the lithium, cannot handle more than 5% of need.
-This tech is a piece of shit.
+Mine all the lithium, cannot handle more than 5%.
+This tech is a complete piece of shit.

 ---